arpitbbhayani/articles/blogs/fractional-cascading.md

 ![unified binary search](https://user-images.githubusercontent.com/4745789/81492609-ca107200-92b6-11ea-8fdf-999852f4d9b1.png)

 ## Working
-When when a target value is to be searched, we search it in this huge list `M`, get the position by regular binary search. and return the position tuple associated with it.
+Given a target value, we perform binary search in the above auxiliary list created and get the smallest element greater than  or equal to this target value.
+Once we get the element, we now get the associated position tuple.
+This position tuple is precisely the positions of the target element in all the `k` lists.
+Thus by performing one binary search in this huge list we are able to get the required positions.

 ## Complexity

-This approach uses `O(kn)` extra space but does it on `O(log(kn))` time

-Time Complexity: `k + log(n)`
-Space Complexity: `O(kn)`

-Can we have best of both worlds?
-Fractional cascading is how you can acive time complexity of approach 2 and space of approach 1.
+We are performing binary search just once on the list of size `kn` hence, the time complexity of this approach is `O(log(kn))` which is a huge improvement over the k-binary search approach where it was `O(klog(n))`.

+This approach, unlike k-binary searches, requires a huge additional space of `O(kn)`.

+Fractional cascading is something that gives us the best of both words by creating bridges.
+Let's find out how.

 # Fractional Cascading